-The Translational Physiology Section of All Life considers translational research in physiology.
+The Translational Physiology Section of All Life is seeking submissions of translational research in physiology.

 Meet the Section Editor

 Stéphane Dalle has a PhD in biochemistry & molecular biology from University of Montpellier, France (1996-1998).
 Following postdoctoral research at University of California, San Diego and at University of Montpellier, France, Stéphane is the current Head of the Translational Biology Thematic Axis since 2013 at the Institute of Functional Genomics, France.
 Stéphane also coordinates the clinical research center for diabetes at University Hospital of Montpellier since January 2010.